TiredHobgoblin/Destiny-Collada-Generator/README.md

  A program to generate Collada files of items from Destiny 2

 ## Features:
- This program will, when complete, be capable of generating a 3D model of any item available through Destiny 2's web/mobile api and exporting said model in Collada format, with all data intact.
+ This program is capable of generating a 3D model of any item available through Destiny 2's web/mobile api and exporting said model in Collada format, with all data intact.
 Items on this list will be checked off as they are implemented.
 - [X] Core functions
 	- [X] Export geometry
 	- [X] Export mesh weights